nunorc/Lingua-PT-Actants/README.md

     3   tem     _   VERB    VERB    _   0   ROOT    _   _
     4   razão   _   NOUN    NOUN    _   3   dobj    _   _
     5   .       _   PUNCT   PUNCT   _   3   punct   _   _
-    $ cat examples/input.txt | perl -Ilib bin/actants
+    $ cat examples/input.txt | actants
-    Actants rank for verb: tem
+    Sentence: A Maria tem razão .
+    # Actants syntagma cores
+     Verb: tem
       0.526990 | Maria
       0.461116 | razão
       0.008234 | .
       0.003660 | A
+    # Actants syntagmas
+     Verb: tem
+      A1: A Maria
+      A2: razão

 # DESCRIPTION

-This module implements an algorithm that computes a sorted rank of tokens where the score measures the propensity of each token to be an actant for the verb with which is related.
+This module implements an algorithm that computes a sorted rank of tokens where the score measures the propensity of the token being an actant for the verb to which is related.

 # FUNCTIONS

 ## new

-Create a new object.
+Create a new object, pass as argument the input text in CONLL format.

+## acts\_cores

+Compute the core (a token) of the actants syntagmas as rank sorted by score.

+## pp\_acts\_cores

+Pretty print actants cores, mainly to be used by the command line interface.

 ## actants

 Compute actants for a sentence, returns a list of actants found.

-## pp\_acts
+## pp\_acts\_syntagmas

-Pretty print actants list, mainly to be used by the command line interface.
+Pretty print actants syntagmas, mainly to be used by the command line interface.

 # AUTHOR